-Broad consultation will need to be undertaken at the outset with local community leaders, housing managers and administrators, workers involved in the operation and maintenance of housing, and community members.
-The aim of the consultation will be to obtain different perspectives from people involved with local housing programs - what works, where there are gaps, and what should be done to improve First Nations housing management and operations, generally.
+Broad consultation with First Nations community leaders, housing managers and administrators, workers involved in the construction and maintenance of housing, and community members.
+The aim of the consultation will be to obtain different perspectives from people involved with housing programs - what works, where there are gaps, and what should be done to improve First Nations housing generally.

-First Nations Housing Management and Operations
+First Nations Housing Operations

-The investigation, , should focus on identifying the appropriate type and level of human resources required to effectively operate and manage housing programs on-reserve.
+The investigation, which should include large as well as small communities across Canada, should focus on developing an in-depth understanding of the appropriate level of human and financial resources required to effectively manage and operate housing programs for First Nations.